CodingNomads/articles/code-is-text/code-is-text.md

 **Fair warning**: There's a lot going on!
 Much like a paragraph of English, a script can be broken into many parts: an introductory sentence, references to outside text, subjects, nouns, verbs, and sometimes even new vocabulary.

 Keep in mind that, like a paragraph of English, if you understand these parts, then it's likely that you can write and understand another similar paragraph.
 Even if you haven't seen it before.
 It also takes some training before you will be able to do that, so don't feel overwhelmed if you won't grasp it all right away.
-If you do, then wow!
-If you don't, that's perfectly normal.
-But check out the pretty colors! :)
+For now enjoy this depiction of the cool code you wrote! :)

 ![Highlighted Programming Concepts with Labels](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs//programming_concepts.png?raw=True)

-That are a lot of colors!
-But don't worry if it feels like a lot right now.
-If you join one of our courses, you will learn to understand all of those programming concepts, and many more!
-Give it time and effort and you will see that you will be able to grasp it and start speaking the coding language.
+We know that is a lot of parts with a lot of colors!
+If you're intrigued to learn more about writing your own Python projects, check out <a target=_"blank" href="https://codingnomads.co/courses/python-bootcamp-online/">CodingNomads' comprehensive and intutitive Python Programming course</a>.
+With some time and effort, you will soon be able to grasp these concepts and start speaking the coding language too!

-Here are the important take-aways from this article:
+## Tutorial take-aways

-- **Text**: Programming is just writing text
+- **Code is just Text**: Programming is just writing text, and all you need is a simple text editor to get started!
-- **Python**: You run Python programs with `python`
+- **Run using Python**: After writing your code text, you run Python programs with `python`
-- **Fun**: There's fun stuff you can build! :)
+- **Python project components**: Yes, code is just text... but is it also code :) There are many parts of a Python project, but once you get a grasp you open the door to creating any Python project of your own.

-Congratulations again on building your first beginner project in Python.
+Congratulations again on building your first Python project for beginners!

 ---

-Learn more and get yourself started working with one of the most popular programming languages in our [Python Online Bootcamp](https://codingnomads.co/courses/python-bootcamp-online/).
+Get started working with one of the most popular programming languages in our [Python Online Bootcamp](https://codingnomads.co/courses/python-bootcamp-online/).